unmtransinfo/TICTAC/README.md

-# Clinicaltrials.gov analytics
+# Clinicaltrials.gov mining for drug target hypotheses

-Mining ClinicalTrials.gov for target hypotheses, with strong cheminformatics and medical terms text mining, from NextMove Software.
+Mining ClinicalTrials.gov for target hypotheses, with strong cheminformatics and medical terms text mining, powered by NextMove Software.

 ---